Randomised algebraic constructions for the no-$(k+1)$-in-line problem: Preliminaries

 Recall the following observation from \cite{hall1975some}:

-\begin{observation} For any $c\in \ff_p^{*}$ and a Euclidean line $\ell$, the intersection points of $H(c,p)$ and $\ell$ lie in at most two classes. \end{observation}
+\begin{observation} For any $c\in \F_p^{*}$ and any Euclidean line $\ell$, the intersection points of $H(c,p)$ and $\ell$ lie in at most two classes. \end{observation}

-For certain types of lines, Hall et al. describe their possible intersection patterns with $H(c,p)$ in more detail:
+For certain types of lines, Hall et al. \cite{hall1975some} describe their possible intersection patterns with $H(c,p)$ in more detail:

-\begin{observations} \begin{enumerate}[label=(\alph*)] \item A line of slope $0$ or $\infty$ meets $H(c,p)$ in at most one class. \item A line of slope $+1$ meets $H(c,p)$ in one of the following sets: \begin{itemize} \item the empty set, \item one class in $A$ or $D$, \item two classes, with both in $A$, both in $D$, or one in $B$ and the other in $C$. \end{itemize} In the last case, the two classes of the intersection points are $(x,y)$ and $(-y,-x)$ for some $x,y\in \ff_p^{*}$. \item A line of slope $-1$ meets $H(c,p)$ in one of the following sets: \begin{itemize} \item the empty set, \item one class in $B$ or $C$, \item two classes, with both in $B$, both in $C$, or one in $A$ and the other in $D$. \end{itemize} In the last case, the two classes of the intersection points are $(x,y)$ and $(y,x)$ for some $x,y\in \ff_p^{*}$. \end{enumerate} \end{observations}
+\begin{observations} \begin{enumerate}[label=(\alph*)] \item A line of slope $0$ or $\infty$ meets $H(c,p)$ in at most one class. \item A line of slope $+1$ meets $H(c,p)$ in one of the following sets: \begin{itemize} \item the empty set, \item one class in $A$ or $D$, \item two classes, with both in $A$, both in $D$, or one in $B$ and the other in $C$. \end{itemize} In the last case, the two classes of the intersection points are $(x,y)$ and $(-y,-x)$ for some $x,y\in \F_p^{*}$. \item A line of slope $-1$ meets $H(c,p)$ in one of the following sets: \begin{itemize} \item the empty set, \item one class in $B$ or $C$, \item two classes, with both in $B$, both in $C$, or one in $A$ and the other in $D$. \end{itemize} In the last case, the two classes of the intersection points are $(x,y)$ and $(y,x)$ for some $x,y\in \F_p^{*}$. \end{enumerate} \end{observations}

 In the cases when a line of slope $+1$ or $-1$ meets $H(c,p)$ in two classes, the base points of the two classes are reflections of each other in the lines $x+y=p$ or $x=y$, respectively.
+The proof makes use of the symmetry of the modular hyperbola with respect to switching the coordinates and to multiplying each coordinate by $-1$.